Canaccord Genuity (:) Receives Consensus Recommendation of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned a consensus recommendation of “N/A” from the zero analysts that are currently covering the company, Marketbeat reports.
+Shares of Canaccord Genuity (:) have been assigned an average recommendation of “N/A” from the zero ratings firms that are presently covering the company, Marketbeat Ratings reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.